eddyzow/event-horizon/README.md

 # Event Horizon
 Discord bot with many features.

-Documentation will be added as the bot is developed.
+Documentation can be found at https://eddyzhao828.wixsite.com/event-horizon